 - Using an immersion blender, pulse to your desired consistency.
 If you don’t have an immersion blender, transfer about half of the soup to a regular blender.
 Carefully (it’s HOT!), pulse to a creamy consistency.
 Pour back into the soup pot.
 Stir to combine well.

 - Return bacon to the soup, reserving a little to add to the top of each bowl.
 Taste and adjust for salt and pepper.
 If you like the soup thinner, splash in a small amount of stock.
-Stir in parsley.To serve, ladle hot soup into bowls, top with crispy bacon, cheddar cheese and green onions or chives.
+Stir in parsley.To serve, ladle hot soup into bowls, top with crispy bacon, (remaining) cheddar cheese and green onions or chives.